sharadvyas123/Green-Guard/Readme.md

 ## 📸 ML Model Integration

-The model (`.h5` file) is integrated into the backend and used during the `/predict-image` endpoint to generate heatmaps from satellite images.
+The model (`.h5` file) is integrated into the backend and used during the `/predict-image` endpoint to generate heatmaps from satellite images. currently the model is not in models directory so you can download it from [here](https://www.kaggle.com/models/sharadvyas/green-guard) and add it to models directory for prediction .

 ## Created by me and @anmol1140w